tedyoung/dropwizard/docs/source/getting-started.rst

     }

-``TemplateHealthCheck`` checks for two things: that the provided template is actually a well-formed format string, and that the template actually produces output with the given name.
+``TemplateHealthCheck`` checks for two things: that the provided template is a well-formed format string, and that the template actually produces output with the given name.

 If the string is not a well-formed format string (for example, someone accidentally put